- Making News: Counting the Homeless

 As most of the world knows, Johnny Carson died in Malibu yesterday of emphysema at the age of 79.
 Carson, who hosted the Tonight Show for 30 years until his retirement in1992, is being hailed as more than an entertainer and one of the most powerful figures in the history of TV as we hear from television historian Robert Thompson.

-UCSD on contamination of Human Embryonic Stem Cell Lines
+Contamination of Stem Cell Lines